- Home

 Emerald Ash Borer (EAB), was first reported in Hudson in July 2018, in the commercial area along I-94.
 EAB is a metallic green beetle ½ inch in length that is native to NE Asia.
 The immature larvae (or worm) stage of the insect feeds on the inner bark, disrupting the tree’s ability to transport water and nutrients.
 See the 30 second video “EAB Life Cycle” below.

-Symptoms of EAB-infested trees include thinning or dying branches in the upper canopy, branch sprouts along the trunk and main branches, outer bark flecking (lightening) from larvae feeding by woodpeckers and vertical bark splits.
+Symptoms of EAB-infested trees include thinning or dying branches in the upper canopy, branch sprouts along the trunk and main branches, outer bark flecking (lightening) from larvae feeding by woodpeckers, and vertical bark splits.

 Important Information for Residents